kb-dk/access-digital-objects/cop-backend.md

 ### Navigation service

-delivers the subject hierarchy needed by users browsing the service.
+The subject hierarchy needed for filtering and for building the browsing service can be retrieved from the navigation service.
 Links to RSS & HTML representations of the data -- ex

 http://www.kb.dk/cop/navigation/images/billed/2010/okt/billeder and
 http://www.kb.dk/cop/navigation/images/billed/2010/okt/billeder/subject841/